Onboarding is done manually by the Proof team. There is no self-service signup.

 Token rotation

-To rotate yourclient_token, contact the Proof team.
+To rotate your client_token, contact the Proof team.
 The Proof team will issue a new token and the old token will remain valid for a short grace period during the transition.

 The internal signing secret used to compute session signatures is rotated by Proof on its own schedule.
 You never see it and never need to rotate it yourself.